How to stain wood and wooden furniture like a pro

 - Available in an extensive range of vibrant colours

 How to stain wood

-When it comes to how to apply wood stain, they all require open pores to help with their absorption.
+When it comes to how to apply wood stains, they all require open pores to help with their absorption.
 If you are applying a stain over a finished surface, the colour of the wood will not change.